La Soirée du hockey: Le Hockey du samedi soir

 For reasons that are unclear, the SRC production agreement was terminated after the 2004 playoffs.
 Instead, RDS began to produce its own Saturday night broadcasts, titled Le Hockey du samedi soir.
 These were simulcast on SRC—but only outside Quebec, where RDS has limited distribution—for two further seasons through 2006.
 At that point, French-language rights to NHL hockey became fully exclusive to RDS.

 Present day

-The national French-language NHL package, including all Saturday broadcasts, moved to TVA Sports (under sub-licence from Rogers Communications) in 2014.
-While Rogers has licensed the rights to the "Hockey Night in Canada" name from the CBC for its Saturday broadcasts (some of have continued to air on CBC), there has been no indication that the rights to the "La Soirée du hockey" branding are included in that deal.
-Instead, TVA Sports has branded its Saturday telecasts as La super soirée LNH (NHL Super Evening) and, unlike its English language counterpart, has not offered broadcasts to Radio-Canada.
+The national French-language NHL package, including all Saturday broadcasts, moved to TVA Sports (under sub-licence from Rogers Communications) in 2014, with RDS reduced to airing a slate of Canadiens games within the team's home television territory, to be later supplemented with local Ottawa Senators games as the teams have the same broadcast region.
+While Rogers licensed the rights to the "Hockey Night in Canada" name from the CBC for its Saturday broadcasts until 2026, the rights to the "La Soirée du hockey" branding were not included in that deal.
+Instead, TVA Sports branded its Saturday telecasts as La super soirée LNH (NHL Super Evening) and, unlike its English language counterpart, has not offered broadcasts to Radio-Canada.